 The goal of Family and Consumer Science professionals is to improve the quality of life for adults, children and families through research-based data – specifically in the areas of healthy lifestyles, nutrition, food safety and financial management.

 The University of Idaho has a great website with informational newsletters on, sewing, cooking, canning and even has some great recipes to share.
 It’s called The Communicator, click on the link and find out what Family and Consumer Sciences is all about!

-“As the “new kid on the block” meeting the community education needs of Bannock County is very important to me.
+“As the FCS Educator, meeting the community education needs of Bannock County is very important to me.
 Recently I researched the various health and lifestyle concerns as identified by the State Department of Health and Welfare.
 Identified health issues include overweight children, obese adults, inactive lifestyles, diabetes and low income.
 With the help of many educators and healthcare professionals, the health and well-being of Bannock County Residents can be improved.
 Areas of focus I look forward to teaching will be classes focusing on Food Safety, Nutrition, Physical Activity and General Money Management.
 Please contact me any time, I look forward to meeting the great people of Bannock County.”
 Julie Buck

 Master Food Preservation Class

 The Family and Consumer Sciences UI Extension Educators offer a Master Food Preserving Class each year.
 If you would like to see the Youtube presentation from 2013 class in Bingham County click on the link “Youtube presentation”.

 Explore our food preservation publications and learn how to keep you and your family safe.